dubs3c/SLAE/assignment_4/README.md

 ## The Encoder

-I have chosen to write the encoder in Python because it's very easy to implement these kinds of scripts in it.
+I have chosen to write the encoder in Python because it's very easy to implement these kinds of scripts with it.

 ```python
 import sys